bastinald/laravel-automatic-migrations/readme.md

 # Laravel Automatic Migrations

-Automatic Laravel model migrations.
 Instead of having to create and manage migration files, this package allows you to specify your migrations inside your model classes via a `migration` method.
 When you run the `migrate:auto` command, it uses Doctrine to compare your model `migration` methods to the existing schema, and applies the changes automatically.

-This package works perfectly fine alongside traditional Laravel migration files, for the edge cases where you still need migrations that are not coupled to a model.
+This package works fine alongside traditional Laravel migration files, for the cases where you still need migrations that are not coupled to a model.
 When you run the `migrate:auto` command, it will run your traditional migrations first, and the automatic migrations afterwards.

 ### Documentation